History of the University of Texas at Arlington (1965–present): Crisis and transition (2020–present)

+State and federal legislation and events are impacting higher education, including UTA.
 On June 11, 2020, UTA's African American Faculty and Staff Association, Center for African American Studies, and Multicultural Affairs office collaborated to host a virtual town hall meeting about systemic racism on campus after the murder of George Floyd and widespread protests in response.
 On July 9, Lim announced eight UTA initiatives to address systemic racism on campus; they included a new vice-president position focusing on diversity, equity, and inclusion and creating a Diversity and Inclusion Committee by fall 2020.
 Bryan Samuel, former Kansas State University chief diversity and inclusion officer, became vice president for diversity, equity and inclusion in March 2021.
 In May of that year, Davis Hall was renamed the University Administration Building; it had been named for former university administrator and eugenics advocate Edward E. Davis.
+By 2021, UTA's undergraduate population has been at least 30% Hispanic, and in that same year only 6% of UTA's faculty was Hispanic.
+In 2022 UTA and 19 other universities formed the Alliance of Hispanic Serving Research Universities, with a key goal being to increase the number of Hispanic professors.

 For the fall 2020 semester, UTA made standardized test scores optional for undergraduate admissions and scholarship applications.
 It enrolled its largest freshman class, 3,820 students.
 In February 2021, UTA closed for a week during the Texas power crisis.
 It became the fourth university to achieve Texas Tier One status in August, joining Texas Tech, the University of Houston, and UTD.
 The designation recognized UTA as an "emerging research university" and gave it access to the state's annual $6.2 million National Research University Fund.
-UTA established a Blaze Forward program in March 2022, which will begin paying tuition and fees for full-time undergraduates who are Texas residents and have a family income of $85,000 or less starting in fall 2022.
+UTA established a Blaze Forward program in March 2022, which began paying tuition and fees for full-time undergraduates who were Texas residents and had a family income of $85,000 or less starting in fall 2022.

 From March 24 to April 6, 2022, UTA's student government was accused of racism, sexism and transphobia.
 The student government president, vice president and chief of staff were impeached for alleged misconduct and failure to perform the duties of office.
 Student organizations, including the Black Students Association, NAACP, Progressive Student Union, Gender Sexuality Alliance and the EXCEL Office, called for their resignations and organized a March 28 protest which included current and former student-government members.
 On April 4, student body president Caitlyn Burge-Surles was impeached; chief of staff Alyssa Spencer was impeached the following day.
 On April 6, student body vice president Thomason Clayton was acquitted.
 Students protested the acquittal on April 11, calling for Clayton's resignation and increased action by the university administration to combat bigotry and sexual harassment.

 In May 2023, UTA alumnus Kelcy Warren donated the largest single philanthropic investment in UTA's history.
 He donated $12 million to grow the resource and energy engineering programs at UTA.